semateos/stimpy/README.md

 $ npm start
 ```

 This installs and runs a copy of [stimpy-medium](https://github.com/semateos/stimpy-medium).
-You might want to try the lite edition for even less stuff:
+You might want to try the [lite edition](https://github.com/semateos/stimpy-lite) for even less:
 ```bash
 $ stimpy create lite my-new-app
 ```